mfreiholz/Qt-Advanced-Docking-System/README.md

 - [x] Clean up of unused e.g. count()<=1 QSplitters doesn't work well #BUG
 - [x] Show close button on right corner of SectionWidget.
 How to safe last section position?
 - [x] Serialize state of `_hiddenSectionContents`
-- [ ] It would be easier when the SectionTitleWidget and SectionContentWidget are created inside the "SectionContent::newSectionContent(..)" method.
-  This would make sure, that those two objects always exists.
-- [ ] `ContainerWidget::showSectionContent` needs to insert the SC at the correct preferred position of SW
-- [ ] Empty splitters, if only 2 or 1 items are in container
-- [ ] Restore: Handle out-of-screen geometry for floating widgets

 ### Some day...
 - [ ] Drop indicator images should be fully visible over the DropOverlay rectangle